 Good Information or Deceptive Marketing: You Decide

 Exercise physiology and nutritional sciences are complex topics that are oftentimes boiled down into sound bites.
-And it makes sense: you’re not a scientist.
-So you need information you can use.
+And, it makes sense: you’re not a scientist.
+You need information you can use.
 I have no problem with this, as long as the information is accurate, safe, and helpful for long-term success.

-By those measures, Tracy Anderson is more problem than solution.
+By those measures, Tracy Anderson is more of a problem than the solution.

 She is offering opinions with no scientific backing other than her own ideas.
 Respected exercise scientist, Brad Schoenfeld, Ph.D, went as far to post on Facebook that,

 Pretty much everything that’s wrong with the fitness training profession summed up in one fallacious article; it’s “exhibit A” why we need a required set of education standards to be a fitness professional.